 Canada's immigrant population is, in general, highly educated.
 But skilled immigrants are frequently underemployed and undercompensated.
-One 2011 study found that foreign education is valued international work experience is frequently not rewarded at all (Augustine 2015a).
+One 2011 study found that foreign education is valued at about 70 percent of a Canadian credential, while international work experience is frequently not rewarded at all (Augustine 2015a).